 Harmeet Singh is a lion by name (Singh) and a Leo in the western zodiac according to his birth date.
-He is also a Chef at the Oberoi Grand in Kolkata and a Sardaar, the affectionate name Sikh males are called by the Indian community.
+He is also a Chef at Baan Thai Restaurant in the Oberoi Grand in the Indian city of Kolkata and a Sardaar, the affectionate name Sikh males are called by the Indian community.

 Sardaar means commander or chieftain, a custom that hails from the time when Sikhs took up arms to free India from the clutch of the Mughal Empire.

 Conversion by force was not something the Sikhs were prepared to tolerate fighting to defend everybody’s right to retain their religious beliefs, whether they were Hindus, Buddhists or Sikh.

 To this effect, Guru Gobind Singh Ji, the tenth and last living Guru of the Sikhs, formed the Khalsa in 1699, a military force of fierce fighters who dared rebel against the mighty stronghold of Emperor Aurangzeb.